zyedidia/knit/README.md

 apologize in advance.
 Please ping me if I forget to respond.
 If you have a feature you would like to implement, please double check with me about the feature before investing lots of time into implementing it.

+If you have a question or feedback about the current design, please open a discussion.